chipsalliance/firrtl-spec/abi.md

 Where possible this ABI does not impose constraints on implementation, concerning itself primarily with the boundaries of the circuit.

+Two ABIs are defined.
+ABIv1 describes a system in which no aggregate types appear on circuit boundaries (publicly visible locations).
+This ABI captures and formalizes the historic behavior of FIRRTL to verilog lowering.
+Specifically, this ABI, by construction, produces no aggregate Verilog types.
+ABIv2 defines an ABI in which aggregate types are preserved.
+Both these ABIs may evolve as new FIRRTL constructs are added.

 ## On Modules

 ### The Circuit and Top Level